-A note for Gaynor Minden wearers: Gaynor Mindens are revolutionary in that they are made from synthetic materials that don’t break down like traditional pointe shoes, which contributes to their long shelf life.
+A note for Gaynor Minden wearers: Gaynor Mindens are made from synthetic materials that don’t break down like traditional pointe shoes, which contributes to their long shelf life.
 While moisture doesn’t have the same deteriorating effect on Gaynor Mindens, Ligioso still recommends drying them.
 “Any shoe, from ballet slippers to athletic shoes, benefits,” she says.
 “Bacteria thrive in moisture, so it’s healthier.”

 How to Dry Your Pointe Shoes

 In order to dry your shoes correctly, you’ll need an open room with dry air.
 Ligioso warns that this is especially crucial if you live in a humid climate.
 You don’t want to leave hot, sweaty shoes in a hot, humid room that’s similar to the environment they just came from.
 Make sure to dry your shoes in an air-conditioned room with plenty of ventilation that keeps them safe from the humidity outside.

 Wherever you are, lay out your pointe shoes, remove all your padding (this needs to dry too) and any other removable pieces, such as wing inserts or liners, and let everything sit out until fully dry.
 If you’re on the go—moving your shoes from the studio to your home, for example—transport them in a breathable bag; mesh works really well.
 You can even tie them to the outside of your bag, but don’t throw them inside!